MarcWong/UDD/readme.md

 - Baidu Cloud: [UDD-5 + UDD-6](https://pan.baidu.com/s/1sQavCwH29PUwTEgF3teMBQ) PW:7qua (Note that this link adopts P mode of PIL so that GT can be viewed with color while directly loaded as label maps)

 ## Scripts
-Currently, most scripts are written in Matlab.
-For more instructions, refer to `script`.
+We also proviode a simple toolbox to do basic operations, please refer to `script`.

 ## Citation & Acknowledgements